 As mandated by the Michigan Compiled Laws, all deaths that are sudden or unexpected, or occur from other-than-natural causes, must be reported to us.
 We currently serve as the Office of the Medical Examiner for these counties:

-Our office also provides forensic science service autopsies for multiple counties in Michigan and Indiana.
+Our office also provides forensic science consultant services for multiple counties in Michigan and Indiana.

 Our state-of-the-art facility allows us to handle a high volume of high-quality examinations.
 Furthermore, our department includes specialists in forensic pathology, forensic anthropology, neuropathology, and forensic odontology, and we have partnerships with forensic toxicology, cardiovascular pathology, forensic entomology, and forensic biology experts.
 We are equipped to assist law enforcement with difficult scene recoveries and to respond to multiple-fatality events.
 With our team of scientists and available consultants in a diversity of forensic science disciplines, we are prepared to handle nearly every question in death investigation.